lmpham1/cool_ssg_generator/README.md

 For more information on Anaconda, please refer to their [official documentation](https://docs.anaconda.com/)

 ### Basic Usage
-Navigate to the project folder:
+Navigate to the project folder (if you haven't done so already):
 ```console
 cd cool_ssg_generator
 ```